 Getting drunk is a sin, but what about drinking in moderation?
-Drinking alcohol has been the subject of debate within the church for centuries, but never more so than in recent years.
-With the shift toward postmodernism, practices that were once discouraged by the Christian community have been embraced and even promoted.
-The open consumption of alcohol is one of those practices.
-In Bible times, anyone set apart for God was to totally abstain from any fruit of the vine (Judges 13:4; Leviticus 10:9; Numbers 6:3; Luke 1:15).
-Wine was often symbolic of worldly contamination, and those called into priestly service were to keep themselves from it.
+Drinking alcohol has been the subject of debate within the church for centuries.
+Years ago the majority of Christians considered drinking alcohol in any amount to be sinful.
+Today there is a much greater acceptance for moderate consumption of alcohol among Christians.
+In Bible times, anyone set apart for God was to totally abstain from any fruit of the vine during the time of his consecration (Judges 13:4; Leviticus 10:9; Numbers 6:3; Luke 1:15).
+Wine was sometimes symbolic of worldly contamination (Revelation 18:3), and those called into priestly service were to abstain from it when ministering in the tabernacle (Leviticus 10:9).
 Such warnings have led many followers of Christ to forgo alcohol altogether, deeming any use of it unwise.
-Although drinking in moderation is not condemned in Scripture, there are many warnings about its destructive nature (Proverbs 20:1; 31:4).
-So why does the Bible speak so strongly against becoming affected by alcohol?
+Although drinking in moderation is not condemned in Scripture, losing self-control is, and there are many warnings about alcohol’s destructive nature (Proverbs 20:1; 31:4).

 Getting drunk is a sin.
 Whether it be alcohol, drugs, or some other addictive behavior, Jesus said, “You cannot serve two masters” (Matthew 6:24).
-When we get drunk, or even slightly affected by alcohol or drugs, we are serving a master other than the Lord.
+When we get drunk with alcohol or high on drugs, we are serving a master other than the Lord.
 Choosing to follow Jesus means choosing against our old sinful patterns and lifestyle.
 We cannot follow Jesus and also follow drunkenness, immorality, or worldly thinking (Galatians 2:20; Romans 6:1–6).
 They are going in opposite directions.
 First Corinthians 6:10 lists drunkards among those who “will not inherit the kingdom of God.”
 When we choose to be defined by our sin, we cannot also be a Christ-follower (Galatians 5:19–21).
 When we choose drunkenness in spite of God’s command against it, we are choosing disobedience and cannot, in that state, be in fellowship with a holy God who condemns it (Luke 14:26–27; Matthew 10:37–38).